Here are the climate-friendly actions that your school can take:

 Youth have a large influence on consumption.
 This is an area that hits home for many students.
-Youth can influence the car their parent buys and dictate a families wants and needs.
+Youth can influence the car their parent buys and dictate a family’s wants and needs.

-To get students thinking about what they buy, set up a swap day at your school, create a library for sharing items that students don’t use everyday, or organize a eco-fashion fundraiser.
+To get students thinking about what they buy, set up a “swap day” at your school, create a “sharing library” for items that students don’t use everyday, or organize an “eco-fashion fundraiser”.

 Solid waste reduction and recycling help address climate change.
 How?
-Manufacturing, transporting and using the product – as well as management of the resulting waste – all result in greenhouse gas emissions.
+Manufacturing, transporting, and using the product – as well as management of the resulting waste – all generate greenhouse gas emissions.

 Waste prevention and recycling both reduce greenhouse gases associated with these activities by reducing methane emissions, saving energy, and increasing forest carbon sequestration.

-Usually schools address recycling first – more bins, more or better signs, and education.
-Then schools think about
+Usually schools address recycling first – more bins, additional/better signs, and education.
+Then schools think about:

 - participating in Waste Reduction Week.

 For more information on what schools can do, check out the waste reduction resources at Green Action Centre.